Let's Talk About Dinghies: Do You Need One? Should It Be Registered?

 That's to say nothing of the construction.
 You've got solid boats comprised entirely of wood, composite, fiberglass, or aluminum.
 There are also dinghies that feature inflatable construction.

-We'll start with the dinghy I recommend over all others: the rigid bottom inflatable boat (RIB).
+The rigid bottom inflatable boat (RIB) is the recommended choice above all others.
 While the bottom is rigid, the sides are inflatable.
 This means you can deflate the RIB dinghy to store it more easily.

 Your boat and dinghy will be working closely in tandem, so another bonus of an inflatable boat comes with collision.
 Colliding with your main vessel in an inflatable dinghy won't leave a ding.

 If space isn't a factor, you can choose from solid dinghies.
-Composite, fiberglass and aluminum are all fine choices, but I'd suggest staying away from wood, as it degrades much quicker than its counterparts.
+Composite, fiberglass and aluminum are all fine choices, but it's worth staying away from wood, as it degrades much quicker than its counterparts.

 It should also be noted that some people (such as your humble author) might have an allergic reaction to fiberglass.
 Being stuck in an 8-foot boat with someone suffering from hives is no way to go.
-Composite is what I'd recommend if you insist on a solid hull.
+Composite is the recommended choice if you insist on a solid hull.

 Pros and Cons of a Dinghy

-So what is so amazing about an RIB that I'd recommend it above all others?
+So what is so amazing about an RIB that it ranks above all others?
 Surely the inflatable tubes will degrade quicker than a wooden boat does?
-You'd be absolutely right about that.
+That's absolutely right.

 Some of the things not to love are the absolute disdain that RIBs have for barnacles and oyster shells.
 After pulling your dinghy out of the water, it'd be wise to give it a quick scrub with a boat soap concentrate.